 This is an era of digital Darwinism – a time where society and technology are evolving faster than businesses can naturally adapt.
 Technology marketing moves quickly, and consumer behaviors and interests are hard to predict.
 Marketers who apply the same social media marketing methods as they did years back cannot survive.

 Today’s consumers are becoming more digitally empowered.
 As a result, brand messages can lose their impact, thus reducing the number of conversions.
-Businesses who want to convert digital-savvy clients into buyers must provide the most substantial range of digital experiences.
+Businesses that want to convert digital-savvy clients into buyers must provide the most substantial range of digital experiences.
 Successful brands seem to differentiate themselves in the market as they are good at building referral networks on social platforms.
 Unless a brand has a marketer who can craft a dynamic social media marketing plan, a business can get lost in the noise and end up with fewer conversions and ROI.
 If this is your case, you make consider outsourcing social media management.

 Today’s consumers don’t trust social media and the brands that use them as they once did.
 According to Edelman’s 2018 Trust Barometer, only 41% of people trust social media platforms globally.
 The survey further revealed that 40% of people said they deleted a social media account in 2017 because they didn’t trust the platform with their personal information.